Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: The Method

-The modified algorithm for deriving $B_{\rm SMFT}$ from Stokes $(V/I)_{\rm SMFT}$ can be summarized as follows:
+The modified algorithm for deriving $B_{\rm SMFT}$ from Stokes-$(V/I)_{\rm SMFT}$ can be summarized as follows:

-\begin{enumerate} \item Separate all the pixels into two sets of strong and weak magnetic field pixels by applying thresholds $I_s$ and $I_w$ to Stokes $I_{\rm SMFT}$ map.
-Pixels where $I_s < I_{\rm SMFT} < I_w$ could be omitted at this step. \item Calculate longitudinal magnetic field in pixels using expressions (\ref{B-weak}) and (\ref{B-strong}) for strong and weak magnetic field pixels, respectively. \item For magnetogram use cubic interpolation to calculate the magnetic field in pixels omitted at the first step.
-The area can be located as a ring between the isolines in Figure~\ref{fig2}. \item Smooth the magnetogram to eliminate possible discontinuities at the boundaries of the interpolated segments. \end{enumerate}
+\begin{enumerate}[i)] \item Separate all pixels into two sets of strong and weak magnetic-field pixels by applying threshold $I_{\rm t}$ to Stokes-$I_{\rm SMFT}$ map. \item For each pixel of the magnetogram, calculate the roots of the polynomial (Equation \ref{signal_polynom}).
+If the $(V/I)_{\rm SMFT}$ value in the pixel is greater than $(V/I)_{\rm max}$ (as defined in Figure~\ref{BfromVI}) set $(V/I)_{\rm SMFT} = (V/I)_{\rm max}$.
+Similarly, pixels with $(V/I)_{\rm SMFT}$ less than $(V/I)_{\rm min}$ has to be replaced by $(V/I)_{\rm min}$. \item Set the magnetic-field value in the pixel to a corresponding root of the polynomial: weak-field pixels (as defined in step i) correspond to the root with lower absolute value. \item Smooth the magnetogram to eliminate possible discontinuities near pixels with Stokes-$I_{\rm SMFT} = I_{\rm t}$. \end{enumerate}

-Figure~\ref{fig2} demonstrates Stokes $(V/I)_{\rm SMFT}$ and Stokes $I_{\rm SMFT}$ of a unipolar NOAA active region 12670 acquired by HSOS/SMFT on 2017 August 17 at 05:18 UT.
+Figure~\ref{fig3} demonstrates Stokes-$(V/I)_{\rm SMFT}$ (Panel a), $B_{\rm SMFT}$ derived by the proposed algorithm (Panel b), and $B_{\rm HMI}$ (Panel c) of unipolar NOAA Active Region 12670.
 A clear saturation of $(V/I)_{\rm SMFT}$ in the active region's umbra is visible.
-The spatial cuts of smoothed $B_{\rm HMI}$ (panel a), raw $(V/I)_{\rm SMFT}$ (panel b), and derived by the proposed algorithm $B_{\rm SMFT}$ (panels c and d) maps of NOAA active region 12670 are shown in Figure~\ref{fig3}.
+The slices of the maps are shown in Figure~\ref{fig3}d.
 The saturation in the umbra was eliminated in the final map of $B_{\rm SMFT}$.
-The maximum $B_{\rm SMFT}$ value inside umbra is about 1950~G that is comparable to that derived by SDO/HMI.
-For comparison, $B_{\rm SMFT}$ derived from $(V/I)_{\rm SMFT}$ by linear relationship (\ref{weak-field}) would yield approximately by 2.5 times lower values of magnetic field inside umbra area.
+The maximum $B_{\rm SMFT}$ value inside umbra is about 2200~G which is comparable to that derived by SDO/HMI.
+For comparison, $B_{\rm SMFT}$ derived from $(V/I)_{\rm SMFT}$ by the linear relationship (Equation \ref{weak-field}) ($C_{\Vert} = C_{\rm SMFT}$) would yield approximately 2.7 times lower values of the magnetic field inside the umbra.